+(C.22)

-(4) The target value for the reliability index and the extreme value distribution used to represent time-variable actions are defined based on the same reference period, i.e. with β = βtgt the reference period is 50 years, with β=βqytgt the reference period is one year.
+(4) The target value for the reliability index and the extreme value distribution used to represent time-variable actions are defined based on the same reference period, i.e. with β = βtgt the reference period is 50 years, with the reference period is one year.

 Code optimization